jackarmley/telhack2015-myward/README.md

 # MyWard

-A project to help improve medical education.
+A fun, interactive and educational learning tool for medical students.

 Made over the course of 48 hours as part of TELHack 2015 6-8 November 2015